 Commutativity of matrices

 Global idea 3.
 Among all matrices, symmetric square matrices have properties most close to those of real numbers.
-A full disclosure of this statement would require a foray into imaginary numbers, which I want to avoid.
+A full disclosure of this statement would require a foray into imaginary numbers, which I want to avoid for now.

 Surprise #1.
 In general, commutativity is not true for matrices.

 Proof.
 To prove this type of statement, we have to produce an example of matrices such that A trivial possibility is to choose rectangular so that both products and exist but have different sizes.
 They will not be equal.
 A more interesting example would be to find square matrices that don't commute.
 Remembering Global Idea 3, bad matrices should be looked for among asymmetric matrices.
 Therefore let us put